Skip to main content

 Logically, there is only one HLR for each network.

-The signal address of VLR is used to store the MS location, and it regularly checks the MS location and relative BTS while maintaining the database.
+VLR's signal address stores the MS location, and it regularly checks the MS location and relative BTS while maintaining the database.

 Furthermore, AUC is a password-protected database containing a copy of the secret key stored in each MS SIM.